 Under the Unitarian Universalist Association (UUA) bylaws, congregations that have met the certification requirements will receive delegates that can vote in the election in three ways:

 - By voting online.

-- By sending delegates to vote in person at General Assembly on Saturday.
+- By sending delegates to vote in person at General Assembly (GA).
 All GA delegates who have voting credentials that were not used to vote online or by paper absentee will be eligible to vote in person.